ISIS News: Mosul Has Fallen But The Terror Group Is Stronger Than Ever

 Iraqi forces have successfully wrestled control of the Mosul from ISIS in a grueling battle that was not seen since the start of the 21st century.
 But while the terrorist group’s foothold in Northern Iraq is slowly crumbling, its global presence has been growing to encompass nearly every continent.

 According to the Independent, the battle for Iraq’s second largest city has been a ferocious one.
-It has been raging for 265 days, two months longer than the Battle of Stalingrad and while the numbers are considerably smaller, the outcome is just as important.
+It has been raging for 265 days, two months longer than the Battle of Stalingrad, and while the numbers are considerably smaller, the outcome is just as important.

 Mosul has served as the group’s secondary capital alongside the group’s political capital of Raqqa in Syria.
-The group’s leader, Abu Bakr Al-Baghdadi has spent time in Mosul to escape the coalition bombing of Raqqa during the early days of the caliphate.
+The group’s leader, Abu Bakr Al-Baghdadi, has spent time in Mosul to escape the coalition bombing of Raqqa during the early days of the caliphate.

 However, its role as the economic center of the caliphate has made that much more important.
-Oil from captured refineries on the city has been used to fund the group’s activities.
+Oil from captured refineries in the city has been used to fund the group’s activities.
 The city’s dangerous proximity to the Mosul Dam also posed a huge threat to the settlements on the banks of the Tigris River, including Baghdad.

 Recapturing Mosul could cripple the ISIS political and economic machinery and pave the way to the group’s eradication.
 Without the city, the group’s funding will quickly dry out and will make it harder for them to continue their activities in the region.

 After nearly nine months of fighting, the group has been reduced to a small pocket in Mosul’s Old City.
-The tight confines of the streets make it the perfect location for the group’s way of fighting preventing the Iraqi forces to enter the area, at least for now.
+The tight confines of the streets make it the perfect location for the group’s way of fighting, preventing the Iraqi forces to enter the area, at least for now.
 The Guardian reports that civilians are also trapped in extremist-held areas making it hard to retake these areas without endangering innocent lives.

 Iraqi forces have captured the ruins of the al-Nuri mosque where Baghdadi, now believed to be dead, declared the establishment of the caliphate three years ago.
 But whatever the state of the fighting is in the city, the group’s presence in Northern Iraq is slowly being smashed.